rishikeshydv/Layer-Transfer-Learning-without-Backprop/README.md

-This is a research project in which I am trying to train the Deep Learning Model without backpropagation.
+This is a research project in which I am trying to train and 'transfer-learn' the Deep Learning Model without backpropagation.